umgbhalla/starred/README.md

 ## Mustache

-- [redkubes/otomi-core](https://github.com/redkubes/otomi-core) - Self-hosted PaaS for Kubernetes
+- [redkubes/otomi-core](https://github.com/redkubes/otomi-core) - Self-hosted Git-based PaaS for Kubernetes
 - [hisbaan/dotfiles](https://github.com/hisbaan/dotfiles) - There's no place like ~/...
 Take a look at the laptop branch for some laptop-specific settings along with some tweaks for HiDPI.

 ## Nim